 Information for:Sign up to our Engage eNewsletter

-Approved qualifications or apprenticeship programmes meet some or all of the requirements for professional registration as an Engineering Technician (EngTech), ICT Technician (ICTTech) or Incorporated Engineer (IEng).
+Approved qualifications or apprenticeship programmes meet some or all of the requirements for professional registration as an Engineering Technician (EngTech), ICT Technician (ICTTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng).
 Such qualifications and apprenticeship programmes are approved for up to five years.

-The focus is on outcomes rather than inputs.
-Learning outcomes and output standards for technician related qualifications and programmes are here.
+The focus is on outcomes rather than inputs and learning outcomes are set out in the Approval and Accreditation of Qualifications and Apprenticeships (AAQA).
 Focusing on outcomes means that a range of diverse and innovative provision can be approved, whilst still meeting the requirements for knowledge, understanding and skills that tomorrow’s engineers and technicians will need.

 The approval process looks at the overall design, coverage and assessment strategy and seeks evidence that satisfactory quality assurance arrangements are in place.
 This is central to ensuring that qualifications and apprenticeships meet the needs of individuals, their employers and society.

-For further details of what professional engineering institutions look at when approving qualifications, see the Approval of Qualifications and Apprenticeships Handbook.
+For further details of what professional engineering institutions look at when approving qualifications, see the AAQA.